RightToPrivacy/4g-only/README.md

 *What works best for you all depends on your surrounding service availability.*

-*4G only works best for my phone - there is no good reason for my service to be downgraded*
+*4G only works best for my uses - no good reason for my service to be downgraded*

-*(outside IMSI catcher downgrade attack).*
+---

 #### GET STARTED QUICK (INSTALL + START SERVICE IMMEDIATELY):